arasmodirpolimi/AI-CHATBOT/README.md

 If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

-# AI-Enhanced Chatbot using React, OpenAI, and Google Gemini
+# AI-Enhanced Chatbot using React, OpenAI, Google Gemini, and Deep Seek

-This project is a modern, AI-powered chatbot application built with **React** and integrated with both **OpenAI's GPT API** and **Google Gemini**, enabling intelligent, real-time conversational experiences on the web.
+This project is a modern, AI-powered chatbot application built with **React** and integrated with both **OpenAI's GPT API** and **Google Gemini**, and **Deep Seek** enabling intelligent, real-time conversational experiences on the web.

 ## 🚀 Project Overview